Were you injured in an accident that was not your fault?

 More about Clinical negligence claims

 Lawyers can help with claiming work related compensation for diverse industrial illnesses ranging from respiratory diseases to asthma caused by laboratory animals.

 More about Industrial disease claims

-Under a CFA, Lesmahagow injury claimants will also not have to pay any fees upfront.
+Lesmahagow injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Lesmahagow, Lanarkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Lesmahagow, Lanarkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.